Hello, how can we help you?

 Poor condition items have clear functional problems that will generally require repair.
 Examples of items in Poor condition include a guitar in which the action is too high to be playable and a keyboard with lots of broken keys.

-This amp head shows clear functional issues with missing knobs, a stripped down non-original circuit and is overall in poor cosmetic condition.
+This amp powers on, but is missing components, consists of a stripped down non-original circuit, and is overall in poor cosmetic condition.

-This amp head shows clear functional issues with missing knobs, a stripped down non-original circuit and is overall in poor cosmetic condition.
+This amp powers on, but is missing components, consists of a stripped down non-original circuit, and is overall in poor cosmetic condition.

-Condition and the factors that determine it are contingent on the type of gear you're talking about.
-Age is a major consideration here.
+Factors that determine the item’s condition vary based on the type of gear.
+For example, age is a major consideration.
 A 70-year-old mandolin can't be held to the same standard as one that was made this year.
 It's important to keep in mind that it's all relative, and if you're in between two conditions, we recommend using the lower one to be safe.

-If there's any uncertainty, you can always take more pictures and write more detailed descriptions to cover your bases.
-You can have up to 25 photos, and there is no such thing as being too descriptive.
+If there's any uncertainty, you should take more pictures and write a more detailed description to cover your bases.
+You can have up to 25 photos, and you can never be too descriptive.
+Learn more and see examples of various listing photos and descriptions.

 Brand New

-Products listed by authorized dealers that are unopened, new in box and are covered under the manufacturer’s original limited warranty.
+Products listed by authorized dealers that are unopened, new in box, and covered under the manufacturer’s original warranty.

 B-Stock

-Items that were opened and returned, have a cosmetic imperfection or were used as demo units in a shop.
-Many B-Stock items come with a limited manufacturer’s warranty and ship direct from a brand or distributor who sells on Reverb.
+Items that were opened and returned, have a cosmetic imperfection, or were used as demo units in a shop.
+Many B-Stock items come with a limited manufacturer’s warranty and ship directly from a brand or distributor who sells on Reverb.

 Was this article helpful?